A celebration of 100 years from the founding of the Koraes Chair

 Thanks to generous responses from educational and philanthropic institutions and individuals in the UK, Greece and Cyprus, a new endowment has been secured, in a partnership with King’s College London that establishes a secure basis for the future of this prestigious academic position.

 Distinguished experts will speak on relations between Britain and the world of Hellenism in the fields of culture, literature and history, from the time of Adamantios Koraes to the present, and prospects for the future.
+The event will be brought to a close by the Minister for Culture and Sport, Hellenic Republic, Mrs Lydia Koniordou, whom CHS will be especially pleased to welcome to King’s for the first time.

 Welcome by the President and Principal of King’s College London, Professor Edward Byrne